-Find opportunities of selling your photos:
+Find opportunities to sell your photos:

 Many brands and companies will pay photographers to take professional-looking pictures of their products or services.
-This can be done through stock photography sites like Shutterstock or iStockPhoto (although they’re not free), which work on a commission basis; by working with agencies such as Getty Images; or by pitching directly to clients via email with samples of your work attached.
+This can be done through stock photography sites like Shutterstock or iStockPhoto (although they’re not free), which work on a commission basis, by working with agencies such as Getty Images, or by pitching directly to clients via email with samples of your work attached.

-Become a product or web designer
+Become a product or web designer.

-While it’s true that some people are born with the gift of design, this is a skill that can be learned by anyone.
+While it’s true that some people are born with the gift of design, this is a skill that anyone can learn.
 If you have an eye for aesthetics and enjoy being creative, becoming a product designer may be the best way to make money while traveling as a digital nomad.

 Become an entrepreneur

-You can also have an eCommerce site, which a virtual eCommerce assistant can manage for you.
-Similarly, you can run book-writing courses, holding such workshops around the world.
-Either way, if you make use of a virtual assistant, you can be independent and travel the world, without being trapped in one location.
+You can also have an eCommerce site, which a virtual eCommerce assistant can manage.
+Similarly, you can run book-writing courses, holding such workshops worldwide.
+Either way, a virtual assistant allows you to be independent and travel the world without being trapped in one location.

 With some creativity and luck, you can make money from anywhere in the world!

 But it’s possible!
-The internet has made it easier than ever before for people to make their own way.
-With some creativity and luck (but mostly the former), you can make money from anywhere in the world!
+The internet has made it easier for people to make their way.
+With some creativity and luck (but mostly the former), you can make money anywhere in the world!